 Colors

 Your guide can be as simple or as detailed as you’d like.
-Once you’ve got your style guide ready, you’ll have a document on hand to reference as you lay out your book.
+Once your style guide is ready, you’ll have a document on hand to reference as you lay out your book.

 #5 Set Up Your Pages (Master Pages)

 Open up your preferred layout software.
 Create a new, blank file or open a template from Lulu.
-If you wrote your book in Word and you’re using Word for the layout, you still should open a new document to begin the page layout.
+If you wrote your book in Word and use Word for the layout, you should still open a new document to begin the page layout.

 You’ll need to know your page size (informed by your genre research, naturally).
 I recommend downloading the appropriate template bundle and using our single-page template to start your project.